 1. The existence of a bona fide physician-patient relationship,

 2. In which the physician completes a full assessment of the patient’s medical history and current medical condition, and

-3. From which results the physician’s professional opinion that the patient has a debilitating medical condition and will likely benefit from the medical use of marijuana to treat the medical condition.
+3. This results in the physician’s professional opinion that the patient has a debilitating medical condition and will likely benefit from the medical use of marijuana to treat the medical condition.

-Defendant and his registered qualifying patients testified about their interactions with a Dr. Kattoo.
-The Court found that only one patient was able provide evidence to support a bona fide physician-patient relationship.
+The defendant and his registered qualifying patients testified about their interactions with Dr. Kattoo.
+The Court found that only one patient was able to provide evidence to support a bona fide physician-patient relationship.
 The Court noted that no actual medical records or testimony from certifying physicians was admitted into evidence.
-“Without the showing of records the trial court could not determine whether records were created and maintained in accordance with medically-accepted standards.”
+“Without the showing of records, the trial court could not determine whether records were created and maintained in accordance with medically-accepted standards.”

 A Section 8 defense to a crime involving marijuana is no easy task.
 Call the Michigan Cannabis Lawyers at 517-512-8364 to speak to a cannabis warrior.

 The Michigan Cannabis Lawyer Admin is the profile for the cannabis attorneys here at Covert Law Firm.